Mansi242401/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-This repository contains some examples of following data structures:
+This repository contains implementation of the following:

-1.List based collections - Linked lists, Stacks, Queues 2.
+1. List based data structures -
+(a) Linked lists
+(b) Stacks
+(c) Queues

+2. Sorting and searching with list based data structures (a) Binary Search